“What a great website! It had a memorable UX (User Experience)”

 User Interface Design or UI is the level where the interaction between human and machine occur.
 To make this experience as enjoyable as possible for the user, the product needs to be intuitive, attractive and responsive.
 Ideally, UI focuses on maximizing the product’s usability.

-We’ve all visited websites that made you feel frustrated and/or confused… The internet is overflowing with examples of poorly-executed UI!
+We’ve all visited websites and mobile apps that made you feel frustrated and/or confused… The internet is overflowing with examples of poorly-executed UI!

-A properly designed website makes the experience thoughtless even enjoyable for the person behind the screen.
-Arrows and page tabs visually guide visitors through the structure of a website.
+A properly designed website or mobile app makes the experience thoughtless even enjoyable for the person behind the screen.
+In Addition, arrows and page tabs visually guide visitors through the structure of a website.
 Designing a website that adapts to all device sizes ensures fluidity across all platforms.

-A website without UI would be just like a confusing labyrinth with no way in or out!
+A website \ mobile app without UI would be just like a confusing labyrinth with no way in or out!

 The goal is to be clear and make the end user think as little as possible.